shakes76/PatternAnalysis-2024/recognition/README.md

 ## Results
 The model achieved a minimum Dice Similarity Coefficient of 0.75 on the test set for the prostate label.
 This indicates a high degree of overlap between the predicted segmentation and the ground truth, demonstrating the model's effectiveness in accurately segmenting the prostate region.

-Dice Similarity Coefficient for each class on Unseen Test Set:
+Final Dice Similarity Coefficient for each class on Unseen Test Set:
 ```
 Class 0: Dice = 0.9968
 Class 1: Dice = 0.9839